 Repeat Purchase Rate: What It Is, How to Calculate It, and Benchmarks for E-commerce

-Repeat purchase rate is the percentage of customers who return to make a second (or subsequent) purchase within a defined time period, and the average DTC brand sees a repeat purchase rate of 25-30%.
-It is one of the most direct indicators of customer loyalty and product-market fit — a high repeat purchase rate means customers found enough value in their first experience to come back, while a low rate signals problems with the product, pricing, or post-purchase experience.
+Repeat purchase rate is the percentage of customers who come back for a second (or later) purchase inside a defined time window.
+The DTC average sits at 25-30%.
+It's one of the cleanest reads on customer loyalty and product-market fit you'll get from a single number.
+A high rate means the first experience worked.
+A low rate points at a problem with the product, the pricing, or the post-purchase flow.

 How to Calculate Repeat Purchase Rate